 Here’s an example, let’s say Googlebots read somewhere on your website.
 Is this a price? area code? street address?
 Even if Google can get clues and thinks it’s a phone number, is it for your business or some other business or individual?

-Schema allows us to say: not only is that an area code for a phone number, it’s our business phone number!
+Schema allows us to say: not only is that area code for a phone number, but it’s also our business phone number!

 Nick: You touched on Schema being “Structured Data”.
 What is Structured Data?

 Austin: Structured data refers to the idea that you are adding structure (labels or sticky notes) to the data (the information on the page).
 If we want to get a bit more technical, Structured Data is the system of connecting those dots, and Schema is one set of vocabulary to do that – but they are often used interchangeably.